Electric Kiwi Review - Prices, Discounts, Deals, Tariffs and Fees

 - This plan is suited to people who can move most of their usage to off peak times and benefit from lower rates or from selling solar energy back.

-In addition to peak times and off peak times, this plan also has “shoulder off peak times” times that are less expensive than peak times but more expensive than night off-peak times. - The times are defined as follows: peak time is 7am to 9am and 5pm to 9pm, off-peak shoulder times are between 9am to 5 pm and 9pm to 11pm and most of the weekend, off-peak night rates (half the price of peak times) run from 11pm to 7am.
+In addition to peak times and off peak times, this plan also has “shoulder off peak times” times that are less expensive than peak times but more expensive than night off-peak times. - The times are defined as follows: Peak time slots are between 7am-9am and 5pm-9pm on weekdays, Off-peak shoulder is between 9am-5pm and 9pm-11pm on weekdays, and between 7am-11pm on weekends, off-peak night rates (half the price of peak times) run from 11pm to 7am.

 - Electric kiwi offers helpful tips on how to shift usage to off peak times.